derUli/mail_queue/README.md

 ## Newsletter

-The newsletter module in version 0.1.1 or later uses the queue instead of instant mail delivery is this module is installed.
+The newsletter module in version 0.1.1 or later uses the queue instead of instant mail delivery if this module is installed.

 ## Upcoming Features